rl1987/trickster.dev/tricksterblog/content/post/turning-scrapy-spider-into-api-with-scrapyrt.md

 To learn more about ScrapyRT, see the [official documentation](https://scrapyrt.readthedocs.io/en/stable/).

-Key limitatation to keep in mind is that ScrapyRT is not designed to support long crawls.
+Key limitation to keep in mind is that ScrapyRT is not designed to support long crawls.
 It is meant to be used to help software outside Scrapy to scrape a single page or small number of pages.
 This solution effectively turns web sites into RESTful APIs.
 However if you need a way to launch large scraping